-In underserved communities, health and wellness issues as well as unemployment and underemployment continue to grow and contribute to critical social problems.
-Through Aramark Building Community, our global volunteer and philanthropic program, we seek to address these important needs by building partnerships with local community centers and engaging the skills and expertise of our employee volunteers.
+In underserved communities, health disparities, unemployment and underemployment continue to grow and contribute to critical social problems.
+Through Aramark Building Community, our global volunteer program, we address these important needs by building partnerships with local community centers and engaging the skills and expertise of our employee volunteers.

-On the local level, our employees “adopt” community centers and build strong, sustainable partnerships, matching skills and passion to the needs of the neighborhood:
+Our employees “adopt” community centers building strong, sustainable relationships to meet the ongoing needs of the neighborhood:

-As a global employer of 270,000 associates, we know that today’s workforce needs a variety of skills to be successful.
-Partnering with local community centers, we link both adults and teens to information and training and help them obtain the skills and education they need to find and keep good jobs.
+As a global employer of 270,000, we know that today’s workforce needs a variety of skills to be successful.
+Partnering with local community centers, we link both adults and teens to information and training to help them obtain the skills and education needed to secure successful employment.

 Our employee volunteers teach people to create strong resumes, prepare for interviews, even how to “dress for success.”
 We invest in and connect young people to careers in the hospitality industry, inviting them to visit Aramark client locations and hear from our professionals.

 We collaborate with partners in our local communities, like our longtime partner in Houston, Neighborhood Centers Inc., which is renowned for its work to transform communities by empowering families.

 To encourage young people to start thinking about career possibilities that can lead to lifelong success, the center’s Young Leaders program exposes dozens of young people to career possibilities in healthcare, sports, education and other industries.
 Students have a chance to observe the job skills of Aramark employees, and explore careers in the hospitality, service and business fields.

 “The programs provided by Aramark were great…I learned about a side of the food industry that I had no clue existed.
 I never realized how many careers there were in the food business,” Jacob Tallez, Young Leaders Program